blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 We already know that $\vc = 3$ for $d = 2$ (2D).
 However, we would like to generalize this for any dimension.
 We will argue that $\vc = d + 1$.
 We prove this by showing that $\vc \leq d + 1$ and $\vc \geq d + 1$.

 To do this we will first construct a set of $N = d + 1$ points in $\mathbb R^d$ in such a way that they can be shattered by the perceptron.
+We begin this by first setting the first element of every row vector to $1$ since it corresponds to $x_0$: the threshold weight which we have already established is always set to $1$.
+The rest of the rows are set so that they form an identity matrix which is easily invertible, which is a property that we will show to mean that every point can be shattered:

 $$
 \mathrm {X} = \begin{bmatrix}